knightazura/ghost-sdk/Keyboard-Shortcuts.md

 The following document outlines the keyboard shortcuts in place in the backbone Ghost admin, and the keyboard shortcuts as we want them to exist in the shiny new Ember admin.
-At the end is a big list of research I did for various shortcuts.
+At the end is a big list of research I did for various shortcuts along with a rough explanation of what they all do.

 There are a few important things to consider.
  * Some of these keyboard shortcuts relate to quite advanced pieces of functionality which are only accessible via a keyboard shortcut (e.g zen mode).
 It may be the case that the functionality doesn't work yet in the Ember admin, but it will need to so we may need to make new issues.